 Read more in-depth about Dr. Beecher's background and credentials from a lifetime career in psychiatry.

 Dr. Beecher and Dave Racer spent more than 28 months discussing ideas, researching, writing, and finally producing Passion for Patients.
-Racer and Dr. Beecher both served together for several years Board of the Minnesota Physician-Patient Alliance.
+Racer and Dr. Beecher both served together for several years as officers and members of the Board of the Minnesota Physician-Patient Alliance.